top of page

 Who can sit on the Board?

 Under the LGPS regulations, the Board must comprise equal numbers of scheme member and scheme employer representatives.
-Cheshire has chosen to have a minimum of two scheme member (One nomination being a trade union representative) and two employer representatives (One nomination being made by Cheshire West and Chester Council).
+Cheshire has three scheme member (One nomination being a trade union representative) and three employer representatives (One nomination being made by Cheshire West and Chester Council).
 The Board also has an Independent Chair (who does not have any voting rights).

 The key requirements of prospective Board Members is having knowledge and understanding, capacity to develop and maintain it, keeping it up to date, and that induction training will be provided.